ShovalZ97/oop.Assignement_2/README.md

  - Submit method that get parameter from type Task - a method for submitting task instances to a priority task queue and return variable a RunnableFuture<T> that has been executed
   - Submit method that get 2 parameters of Callable and TaskType , in this function we use in our first method of submit that get 1 parameter of type Task.
  A method whose purpose is to submit to the queue an operation that can be performed asynchronously.
+ We use an exeute that receives a variable of type Runnable Future.
  - Submit method that get parameter of Callable , in this function we use in our first method of submit that get 1 parameter of type Task.
  A method whose purpose is to submit to a queue an operation that can be performed asynchronously without a TaskType as a parameter